SHERIFF'S LATINO ADVISORY COMMITTEE

 Members are selected by the Committee itself, not the Sheriff.
-Members of the public who are interested in being on the Latino Advisory Committee should contact Wendy Hoffman at 565-3917.
+Members of the public who are interested in being on the Latino Advisory Committee are encouraged to contact current Committee members.
+Email addresses are listed below.

-Ana was born and raised in San Francisco and moved to Sonoma County in 1998.
+Ana María was born and raised in San Francisco and moved to Sonoma County in 1998.
 She attended parochial schools for 12 years.
 Her interests are her faith (Catholic), working with the imprisoned, baseball, football, cooking, being active in the Latino Community, criminology, and being “Supermom.”
-Ana and her husband married in 2001 and are the parents of four sons and one daughter.
-Ana is motivated by pride in her heritage, a desire to build a strong community, and a commitment to promoting Restorative Justice.
+Ana María and her husband married in 2001 and are the parents of four sons and one daughter.
+Ana María is motivated by pride in her heritage, a desire to build a strong community, and a commitment to promoting Restorative Justice.
+Currently, she is the office manager for Catholic Restorative Justice Ministries in the Diocese of Santa Rosa.

 Eddie has lived in Sonoma County for 33 years and owns a State Farm insurance agency here in Santa Rosa.
 He is married and has 2 children, ages 13 and 9.
 Eddie is also a board member on the Elsie Allen High School Foundation.